-- 6.13.2 Chapter 16 of the ES provides a summary of the assessment of the major accidents and disasters (defined in Chapter 16) that have the potential to arise during construction, operation and decommissioning of the Proposed Development, and any required mitigation.
-It acknowledges that these hazards and threats would be covered by regulatory regimes such as the Control of Major Accidents and Hazards (COMAH) Regulations and Environmental Permitting Regulations.
-The major accidents and disasters considered include: fire and explosion, risk of harmful gas release, extreme weather events (such as extreme flooding), spillage or leakage of chemicals or hazardous substances into ground water and/or surface water, vandalism or terrorism, ground excavation or collapse, rail and major road traffic accidents, aircraft/drone impact, pandemic, domino effects from on-site facilities and/or neighbouring facilities, and utility strikes/failures. - 6.13.3 The design of the Proposed Development would include a range of mitigation measures to address major accidents and disasters, including: - incorporation of 'safety in design principles' following the hierarchy of 'eliminate', 'control' and 'protect' (e.g. personal protective equipment); - implementation of Health and Safety Plans and appointment of competent contractors under the CDM Regulations; - Major Accident Prevention Plans to inform the COMAH Licence for operational facilities (if required); - siting and design of high-pressure CO2 equipment, including with regard to areas of potential exposure and prevailing wind directions; - design of security measures to prevent trespassers; - surface water management systems to attenuate up to and including a 1 in 100 year storm event with an allowance for climate change; and - acquiring the appropriate permissions for operation, including COMAH Licence (if required) and Environmental Permits, and operating in accordance with these. - 6.13.4 During the construction phase, a range of mitigation measures would be employed including: - the appointment of suitably experienced contractors; - preparation and implementation of risk assessments, working method statements, operating procedures, and personnel training to reduce occurrence; - preparation and implementation of a detailed CEMP in accordance with relevant legislation and environmental permits.
-This would include measures aimed at reducing flood risk during construction, particularly in Flood Zone 3 such as locating topsoil and construction materials outside the 1 in 100 year floodplain extent, maintaining connectivity between the floodplain
+The major accidents and disasters considered include: fire and explosion, risk of harmful gas release, extreme weather events (such as extreme flooding), spillage or leakage of chemicals or hazardous substances into ground water and/or surface water, vandalism or terrorism, ground excavation or collapse, rail and major road traffic accidents, aircraft/drone impact, pandemic, domino effects from on-site facilities and/or neighbouring facilities, and utility strikes/failures.

+- 6.13.3 The design of the Proposed Development would include a range of mitigation measures to address major accidents and disasters, including: - incorporation of 'safety in design principles' following the hierarchy of 'eliminate', 'control' and 'protect' (e.g. personal protective equipment); - implementation of Health and Safety Plans and appointment of competent contractors under the CDM Regulations; - Major Accident Prevention Plans to inform the COMAH Licence for operational facilities (if required); - siting and design of high-pressure CO2 equipment, including with regard to areas of potential exposure and prevailing wind directions; - design of security measures to prevent trespassers; - surface water management systems to attenuate up to and including a 1 in 100 year storm event with an allowance for climate change; and - acquiring the appropriate permissions for operation, including COMAH Licence (if required) and Environmental Permits, and operating in accordance with these. - 6.13.4 During the construction phase, a range of mitigation measures would be employed including: - the appointment of suitably experienced contractors; - preparation and implementation of risk assessments, working method statements, operating procedures, and personnel training to reduce occurrence; - preparation and implementation of a detailed CEMP in accordance with relevant legislation and environmental permits.
+This would include measures aimed at reducing flood risk during construction such as containment of storage areas to minimise pollution and damage to infrastructure, emergency response procedures and Flood Risk Management Plans, implementation of Surface Water Management Strategy; - preparation and implementation of a CTMP to reduce occurrence of road-related accidents; and - any additional site security and lighting requirements needed beyond the existing 24/7 security systems in place at the Humber Refinery. - 6.13.5 During the operational phase, a range of mitigation measures for the Proposed Development would be employed including:

-- and River Humber and maintaining existing ground levels, and use of the Flood line Warnings Direct Service for notification of potential floods; - preparation and implementation of a CTMP to reduce occurrence of road-related accidents; and - installation site security and lighting (to be used during hours of darkness) would be installed and operation 24 hours a day 7 days a week.
-This would include the provision of fencing and security arrangements which would be monitored on-Site, including CCTV and controlled personnel / emergency accesses. - 6.13.5 During the operational phase, a range of mitigation measures for the Proposed Development would be employed including: - obtaining a lower tier COMAH Licence as a minimum is assumed, pending finalisation of the hazardous substances that would be handled on-site and the inventories involved; - design and operational controls to manage risks associated with hazardous substances, including on-site storage of liquid chemicals in bunded controlled areas with appropriate storage capacity and segregation of incompatible materials; - 6.13.6 Design and impact avoidance measures implemented during the decommissioning phase would be the same as those for the construction phase. - 6.13.7 The ES concludes that the embedded mitigation measures identified (as detailed above) incorporate the appropriate standards, proven design methods and control measures necessary to control the identified risks as 'tolerable if as reasonably low as possible', and therefore all potential major accidents and disasters identified during construction, operation and decommissioning are classified as being 'not significant' and have no potential significant residual effects.
+- update of the COMAH report for the existing Upper Tier refinery installation for any impacts or modifications to the current COMAH scenarios, as well as consideration of a new substances or scenarios, as needed; - design and operational controls to manage risks associated with hazardous substances, including on-site storage of liquid chemicals in bunded controlled areas with appropriate storage capacity and segregation of incompatible materials; - 6.13.6 Design and impact avoidance measures implemented during the decommissioning phase would be the same as those for the construction phase. - 6.13.7 The ES concludes that the embedded mitigation measures identified (as detailed above) incorporate the appropriate standards, proven design methods and control measures necessary to control the identified risks as 'tolerable if as reasonably low as possible', and therefore all potential major accidents and disasters identified during construction, operation and decommissioning are classified as being 'not significant' and have no potential significant residual effects.